-Electrical and Computer Engineering MS (UW-Madison)
+Electrical Engineering: Power Engineering MS (UW-Madison)

 The MSEE degree will prepare you to advance your career in the growing field of power electronics.
 Taught by distinguished faculty from the Wisconsin Electric Machines and Power Electronics Consortium (WEMPEC), a UW-Madison technology-focused center, you will advance your engineering skills and learn the most recent technological developments in:

 - Power electronics

 - Power systems The distance-learning design of this program allows you to learn off campus at times convenient to your full-time work schedule.
 You will follow along with on-campus classes via pre-recorded lectures, email exchange of assignments, email communication with instructors, and proctored tests taken at your place of employment.

 Total credits required for completion: 24-30